Racialized man covering mouth

 Douchebag or Douche

 A “douchebag” or “douche” is a jerk or a mean person.
 However, technically speaking, it’s a small syringe used for vaginal washing.
 It can also be used for enemas.
-This means that another word associated with women also has negative connotations.
+This means that another word associated with women has negative connotations.
 Although this may not be as insulting as some other women-centred swears, bringing this word out of commission.

 Fuck

 “Fuck” is of Germanic origin and for a long time just meant sexual intercourse.
-Fuck can be used as a verb, an adverb, a noun, an adjective, a modifier, an intensifier or even an interjection.
-It’s probably our most malleable swear word ever.
+"Fuck" can be used as a verb, an adverb, a noun, an adjective, a modifier, an intensifier, or even an interjection.
+It’s probably our most malleable swear word ever!
 It was only about 300 years ago that we made the transition from “I want to fuck tonight” to “fuck you for betraying me” and “I’m so fucking excited.”

-People should not use the word fuck to make unwanted sexual advances or harass someone sexually.
+Notably, people should not use the word fuck to make unwanted sexual advances or harass someone sexually.

 Mother Fucker